CHILD CUSTODY IN RI

-The Rhode Island Family Courts base custody and possession decisions on the “best interest of the child.”
+The Rhode Island Family Courts base child custody and possession decisions on the “best interest of the child.”
 The pivotal case Pettinato v.
 Pettinato, 582 A.2d 909 (R.I.
-1990) states that certain factors must be weighed in the best interests of the child analysis when relevant.
-These factors include:
+1990) states that the courts must base their decision on what is in “the best interest of the child.”

-1. The wishes of the child’s parent or parents regarding the child’s custody.
+- The wishes of the child’s parent or parents regarding the child’s custody.

-2. The reasonable preference of the child, if the court deems the child to be of sufficient intelligence, understanding, and experience to express a preference.
+- The reasonable preference of the child, if the court deems the child to be of sufficient intelligence, understanding, and experience to express a preference.

-3. The interaction and interrelationship of the child with the child’s parent or parents, the child’s siblings, and any other person who may significantly affect the child’s best interest.
+- The interaction and interrelationship of the child with the child’s parent or parents, the child’s siblings, and any other person who may significantly affect the child’s best interest.

-4. The child’s adjustment to the child’s home, school, and community.
+- The child’s adjustment to the child’s home, school, and community.

-5. The mental and physical health of all individuals involved.
+- The mental and physical health of all individuals involved.

-6. The stability of the child’s home environment.
+- The stability of the child’s home environment.

-7. The moral fitness of the child’s parents.
+- The moral fitness of the child’s parents.

-8. The willingness and ability of each parent to facilitate a close and continuous parent-child relationship between the child and the other parent.
+- The willingness and ability of each parent to facilitate a close and continuous parent-child relationship between the child and the other parent.